naveedalirehmani/Obsidian/Microservices/Kubernetes (k8s).md

 ## Getting started with Kubernetes.
 #### Introduction
 Kubernetes is a container manager that helps us create, manage & monitor docker containers with ease.
 It's an open-source system that automates deploying, scaling, and managing containerized applications.

+Kubernetes is a container orchestrator (like [ECS](https://newsletter.simpleaws.dev/p/simple-aws-4-ecs)), which means you define your services and the resources they need, and it will manage deploying them, scaling them, communication (networking, security) and management (logging, monitoring, etc).
+You focus on writing the code for your services, Kubernetes handles the ops side of things.

 #### key components